 b) that nobody becomes too important and has too much power or influence.

 The way you manage disruptive team members will define your success as CTO.

-Become an effective Chief Technology Officer is probably the number one target for most CTO Academy members - whether en route to the top or already there.
+Becoming an effective chief technology officer is probably the number one target for most CTO Academy members.
+And it doesn’t matter if you’re en route to the top or already there.

-It’s often a high pressure role and the technology almost always stops with the CTO, a level of responsibility that some thrive on whilst others prefer to keep a lower profile.
+It’s often a high-pressure role and the technology almost always stops with the CTO — a level of responsibility that some thrive on while others prefer to keep a lower profile.

-What is crucial is you understand the leadership skills needed to be effective, work towards improving those and discarding outsourcing the rest.
+What is crucial is that you understand the leadership skills needed to be effective, work towards improving those skills and discard or outsource the rest.

 90 Things You Need To Know To Become an Effective CTO